melonproject-archive/documentation/chapters/registry.md

 This public state variable mapping maps an exchange contract `address` to an `Exchange` strut containing the exchange information described above.
 &nbsp;

-`address[] public registeredExchanges`
+`address[] public registeredExchangeAdapters`

-This public state variable is an array of addresses which stores each exchange contract `address` which is registered.
+This public state variable is an array of addresses which stores each exchange adapter contract `address` which is registered.
 &nbsp;

 `mapping (address => Version) public versionInformation`